 SG said that the key to changing behaviour and culture was through using an organisational development approach to connect with people, and using interventions that they were comfortable with.
 The reason why there had not been much change in the previous three years was that interventions had not been tackling the issues in the right way.

+RH asked what training, including being made aware of relevant laws and University procedures, managers received when they first took up their post.
+SS said that there was a leadership training programme for senior managers.
+SC said that specific courses on areas such as recruitment, managing performance and managing fixed-term contracts were offered for all staff and were run at the University by the law firm Pinsent Masons.

 SS said that some of the results of the survey were concerning but the University did not want to hide those aspects, but rather work together with the trade unions to try and make a difference.